jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 **Hull and Keel:**

 The ship's hull is reinforced with heat-conducting metal that glows faintly with an inner fire.
 The keel, the ship's backbone, is enchanted to remain perpetually hot, generating steam and enabling smooth travel over ice and snow.

-**Design and Features:**

-- **Flame-touched Sails:** The sails are imbued with fire-resistant enchantments, glowing faintly with an orange hue.
+The sails are flame resistant, they are imbued with fire-resistant enchantments, glowing faintly with an orange hue.
-- **Icebreaker Bow:** The bow is reinforced to break through thicker ice, making it a formidable vessel in the Arctic waters and frozen plains.
+The bow is reinforced to break through thicker ice, making it a formidable vessel in the Frozen waters and frozen plains.
-- **Crew Size:** The Gliding Cloud has a small crew, usually around 10 members, enough to operate the vessel efficiently in the small, sparsely populated environment of Jhed.
+The Gliding Cloud has a small crew, usually around 10 members, enough to operate the vessel efficiently in the small, sparsely populated environment of Jhed.

 **The Flaming Fools:**